judoaseeta/useReactTabTrap/README.md

 - ArrowDown or ArrowUp : will focus the next or the previous focusable elements

-#### Version 1.0.5 fixed
+#### Fix logs
-- use-react-tabtrap now can focus again the last focused element, when a user presses one of supported keys again in the situation tab-trapped component loses focus.
+- Version 1.0.5: use-react-tabtrap now can focus again the last focused element, when a user presses one of supported keys again in the situation tab-trapped component loses focus.
+- Version 1.0.6: Support lower version of react(>=16.13.0)
 #### Coming up next

 - some more keys will be added